-Beginning in 2014, the Foundation is expanding its work to include Ethiopia, known as Brenna's Hope.
-In January, Director and Secretary of the Board, Richard Engle travelled to Central and Northern Ethiopia to discern opportunities to serve vulnerable children and youth in one of the world's poorest nations.
+Beginning in 2014, the Foundation is expanding its work to include Ethiopia, and is known as Brenna's Hope.
+In January, the Director and Secretary of the Board, Richard Engle traveled to Central and Northern Ethiopia to discern opportunities to serve vulnerable children and youth in one of the world's poorest nations.
 A commitment has already been made for the first phase of the work there, to support high school girls who may walk two or more hours each way to attend school.
 These 13 to 17 year-old girls are vulnerable to sexual predators, or may quit school and be married off by their families for money.
-If they become pregnant, complicated and prolonged childbirth may result in maternal death or a medical condition known as fistula.
-The initial work of the foundation will focus on keeping these girls in school as a preventive measure, but additional support is being planned to assist fistula victims in undergoing surgical correction, coupled with pre- and post-surgical care, training, education, and vocational guidance in a dedicated facility in Mekele, capitol of the northern province of Tigrai.
+If they become pregnant, complicated and prolonged childbirth may result in maternal death or a medical condition known as fistula, the initial work of the Foundation will focus on keeping these girls in school as a preventive measure, but additional support is being planned to assist fistula victims in undergoing surgical correction, coupled with pre and post-surgical care, training, education, and vocational guidance in a dedicated facility in Mekele, capitol of the northern province of Tigrai.
 Plans for further involvement in Central Ethiopia are being developed.

 The work of the Foundation is dependent on individuals, families, churches, and other organizations which provide financial resources on a one-time or recurring basis.
 One important means of support is through sponsorships.
-This enables a more personal connection between children and those who provide for them as sponsors.
-Please contact uswith specific questions about our work, and how you can be involved.
+This enables a more personal connection between children and those who provided for them as sponsors.
+Please Contact Us with specific questions about our work, and how you can be involved.

 As an IRS approved 501(c)3 organization, all donations are fully tax-deductible.